top of page

 If you are not optimizing for winning a fight, you are less likely to win a fight.
 If you are solely focusing on mimicking an animal, following the ways of old masters, or using techniques that minimize causing pain, you are going to fail to use all possible techniques that might be useful to win.
 You need to actually try to win the fight—not do something else that isn’t trying to win a fight.

 If, in addition to seeking truth, you are also trying to support a political party or craft a heartwarming narrative, you are less likely to actually find the truth.
 If your goal is to make a political party look good, you are less likely to find evidence that that party is bad.
-If your goal is to tell a heartwarming tale, you are less likely to look for ways the world is actually depressing.
+If your goal is to tell a heartwarming tale, you are less likely to look for ways the world is actually quite bleak.
 You have to make the truth your goal if you want the truth.

 Principle #5 - Certain epistemic practices are ugly or boring, but essential.